 When the planning process is complete, the scheduling phase begins.
 The maintenance planner may handle scheduling, or a separate scheduler may take over.
 Scheduling maintenance is a separate process from maintenance planning, but the two rely heavily on one another to make sure preventive maintenance is completed successfully.

-5 major benefits of planned maintenance
+5 major benefits of scheduled maintenance

-Planned maintenance offers various benefits to companies on top of reducing unplanned downtime.
+Scheduled maintenance offers various benefits to companies on top of reducing unplanned downtime.
 These benefits include:

 1. Reduced maintenance costs